tc39/proposal-async-context/README.md

       return;
     }

-    // The req.handler callback is called under the context of client
+    // The req.handler callback is called under the async context of client
     // listeners.
     req.handler(data);
   });